-Ryan Gosling Pays Emotional Tribute to Eva Mendes as He Dedicates Best Actor Award to Her Late Brother
+Golden Globes 2017: Ryan Gosling Wins Best Actor in Motion Picture

 It’s a lovely night for Ryan Gosling: The La La Land star won the award for best actor in a comedy or musical at this year’s Golden Globes.

-“This isn’t the first time I’ve been mistake with Ryan Reynolds, but it’s getting out of hand,” he joked in his acceptance speech.
+“This isn’t the first time I’ve been mistaken for Ryan Reynolds, but it’s getting out of hand,” he joked in his acceptance speech.

 “You don’t get to be up here without standing on the shoulders of a mountain,” he continued.
 “While I was singing and dancing and playing piano … my lady was raising our daughter, pregnant with our second and trying to help her brother with his battle with cancer.”